orblivion/ntfy/.sandstorm/README.md

 - [ ] Embedded docs - maybe?
 - [ ] "Logging in" for protected topics
 - [ ] "Service URL" field for sending notifications, and similar.
 For simplicity, just assume we're referring to the given grain.
+- [ ] "Forward to email" - I'm assuming this won't work without outgoing connections (though we could add it with some work).
 - [ ] *More?*

 ### [Info in the UI](README_DETAILS.md#info-in-the-ui)